-Romans 6:6-9 — Knowing this, that our old man is crucified with Him, that the body of sin might be destroyed, that henceforth we should not serve sin.
+6 knowing this, that our old man was crucified with Him, that the body of sin might be done away with, that we should no longer be slaves of sin.

-Now if we be dead with Christ, we believe that we shall also live with Him:
+8 Now if we died with Christ, we believe that we shall also live with Him,

-body of sin = power acting through the members of the body
+body of sin (v.6) = power acting through the members of the body

 There is no legitimate method of terminating sin’s claims except by death.
 Death both snaps all bonds and annuls all obligations.
 The statement of this verse [verse 7] covers the whole of the preceding argument and does not apply merely to the figure of bondage just mentioned.
 The special reference is to the subject of crucifixion, the death penalty which Christ endured.
-Our identification with Chirst, as the One who endured the penalty for us, removes the legal sentence from us and thereby delivers us from a condition of bondage to sin.
+Our identification with Christ, as the One who endured the penalty for us, removes the legal sentence from us and thereby delivers us from a condition of bondage to sin.
 There is both the removal of the penalty and the deliverance from the power.
-A corpse can neither be punished nor can it become subservient to the will of another.
-(Vine, The Epistle to the Romans, pg.
-90)
+A corpse can neither be punished nor can it become subservient to the will of another. — Vine, pg.
+90

-If (verse eight) — inevitable result.
+If (v.8) — inevitable result.
 Once we are saved, we live with Christ regardless of our own effort.

 Sanctification is not primarily a matter of striving to live holy, but of knowing that we are holy in Christ.

 Paul’s way is always: doctrine first, then the application.
 We find this even within sections of his epistles [as in these four verses].
 In the larger context it is the same.
 The “old man” has been crucified and buried with Christ; now accept this by faith and bury that “dead body” — experientially.
 We have this idea again in Colossians 3:9-10 and Ephesians 4:22, 24.
-The former passage states, “ye have put off the old man … and have put on the new man … ” while the latter exhorts, “… put off … the old man … and … put on the new man … ” The former refers to a positional fact, the latter to the practical application of that fact.
-(Stam, The Epistle of Paul to the Romans, pg.
+The former passage states, “ye have put off the old man … and have put on the new man … ” while the latter exhorts, “… put off … the old man … and … put on the new man … ” The former refers to a positional fact, the latter to the practical application of that fact. — Stam, pg.
 146-147)